jrickeqnr/DataAnalyzer/README.md

-# DataAnalyzerCpp
+# DataAnalyzer

-A portable C++ data analysis program designed to preprocess time series data and feed it into AI models.
+A portable C++ data analysis program designed to replace existing data analysis workflows in Equinor.
 This application provides a complete GUI workflow for data loading, outlier detection, model training, and result visualization.

 ## Features